 Netnut though new in the industry, has come with its own twist and unique features that earned it a unique love among proxy users.
 Learn more about their pros and cons in our Netnut reviews.
 Click now to read!

 Netnut is new in the industry – no doubt.
 However, it has managed to walk its way into the minds of people, with many calling it the next big thing.
 It even boasts of being the finest residential IP proxy network.
-It claimed to have a failure rate of less than one percent and has a reduced latency compared to other proxy networks.
+It claimed to have a virtually 0 fail rate and has a reduced latency compared to other proxy networks.
 In addition, it also claimed to be very fast.
-While it is their marketing team work to use selly words, we are proxy reviews, and our own work is to provide honest reviews.
+While it is their marketing teamwork to use selly words, we are proxy reviews, and our own work is to provide honest reviews.
 This will be done in this article.

 |Price Sample||20GB – $300 (Monthly)|